FOSSEE/online_test/README.txt

     for checking later.

  10. As admin user you can visit http://host/exam/monitor  to view results and user data interactively.
+You could also "grade" the papers manually if needed.

  11. You may dump the results and user data using the results2csv and dump_user_data commands.